nightshift2k/terraform-vultr-condor/README.md

     }
   ]
 ```
-Please see the [Helm Chart Deployer](https://docs.k0sproject.io/v1.21.3+k0s.0/helm-charts/#helm-charts) docs for a comprehensive list of field/parameter values and further details.
-Note, this feature entails [Limitagions](#limitagions).
+Please see the [Helm Chart Deployer](https://docs.k0sproject.io/v1.22.2+k0s.1/helm-charts/) docs for a comprehensive list of field/parameter values and further details.
+Note, this feature entails [Limitations](#limitations).

 ### Manifest Bundles
-You may deploy any Kubernetes manifests automatically with the [K0s Manifest Deployer](https://docs.k0sproject.io/v1.21.1+k0s.0/manifests/#manifest-deployer) by placing your manifests in the `/var/lib/k0s/manifests` directory.
+You may deploy any Kubernetes manifests automatically with the [K0s Manifest Deployer](hhttps://docs.k0sproject.io/v1.22.2+k0s.1/manifests/#manifest-deployer) by placing your manifests in the `/var/lib/k0s/manifests` directory.
 Doing so via this module is not supported, however you may use the resulting `controller_ips` module output as arguments to a separate module that copies your manifests to the specified directory(or as stated in the linked K0s docs, a "stack" subdirectory).

 ## Limitations
 * Shrinking of the Control Plane is not supported, only growing.
 You will need to manually run `k0s etcd leave` on all Control Plane nodes with index > 0 prior to shrinking the `controller_count`.
 An initial attempt was made to implement this in a destroy time provisioner, however it caused issues when running `terraform destroy` to destroy the entire plan.
 This may be revisited at a later date.